 Is This PHP Right for You or a Loved One?

-Learn more about Partial Hospitalization treatment with We Level Up.
-Our adult program provides a variety of traditional and alternative therapies such as yoga and creative arts therapy.
-This program is designed for adults diagnosed with co-occurring mental health and substance use disorders.
+Learn more about Partial Hospitalization treatment before committing to inpatient treatment.
+Our residential inpatient adult program provides a variety of traditional and alternative therapies such as yoga and creative arts therapy.
+This program is designed for adults diagnosed with stand-alone and or co-occurring substance use disorders and mental health illnesses.

-Call We Level Up now at (954)-475-6031 to know and learn more about PHP and other aspects of treatment.
+Call We Level Up to learn more about the suitability of PHP vs. inpatient therapy.
+Lean on us to learn other aspects of treatment.
 Together with the people you love most, you can build a better future.
 Call today and start bringing healing and a big smile back into your home for all members of your family.

 Your call is private and confidential and there is never any obligation.